RAB: Provable Robustness Against Backdoor Attacks: Instantiating the General Framework with Specific ML Models

-We modify the inference function given a learned model $h_k$ in the following way.
+One caveat in directly applying Equation~(\ref{eq:smoothed_dnn_1}) is the mismatch of the training and test distribution --- during training, all examples are perturbed with sampled noise, whereas the test example is without noise.
+In practice, we see that this mismatch significantly decreases the test accuracy.
+One natural idea is to also add noise to the test examples, however, this requires careful design (e.g., simply drawing $k$ independent noise vectors and applying them to Equation~(\ref{eq:smoothed_dnn_1}) will lead to a less powerful bound).
+We thus modify the inference function given a learned model $h_k$ in the following way.
 Instead of directly classifying an unperturbed input $x_{test}$, we use the hash value of the trained $h_k$ model parameters as the random seed and sample $u_k \sim \mathcal{N}_{hash(h_k)}(0, \sigma^2{\Id_d})$.
 In practice, we use SHA256 hashing\cite{wiki:sha256} of the trained model file.
-In this way, the noise we add is a deterministic function of the trained model, which is equivalent of altering the inference function in a deterministic way: $\Tilde{h}_k(x_{test}) = h_k(x_{test} + u_k)$.
+In this way, the noise we add is a deterministic function of the trained model, which is equivalent to altering the inference function in a deterministic way, $\Tilde{h}_k(x_{test}) = h_k(x_{test} + u_k)$.
 We show in the experiments that this leads to significantly better prediction performance in practice.
-Pseudocode for our proposed DNN-RAB training procedure is shown in Algorithm~\ref{alg:dnn}.
+Note that the reason for using a hash function instead of random sampling every time is to ensure that the noise generation process is deterministic, so the choice of different hash functions is flexible.